 Ships intending to navigate the so-called high-risk area off the coast of Somalia must register their planned voyage with

 The Maritime Security Centre – Horn of Africa (MSCHOA) and, at the same time, report to the UK Maritime Trade Operations (UKMTO).
 Actual acts of piracy must be reported to the Danish Maritime Authority.
-Furthermore, it must be reported to the Ministry of Justice and, possibly, the police if force is employed on the part of the ship in case of acts of piracy.
+Furthermore, it must be reported to the Ministry of Justice and the Danish National Police if force is employed on the part of the ship in case of acts of piracy.